Run surveys. Get insights. Unlock growth.

 NPS surveys will help you determine the number of detractors.

-An NPS detractor is a survey respondent who gives your product a score of 6 or below on the NPS survey.
-Detractors are likely to discourage customers from using your products and won’t contribute to the good word about your brand; you can expect them to complain.
+NPS detractors are unhappy customers who give your product a score of 6 or below on the NPS survey.
+They are likely to discourage customers from using your products and will not contribute to the good word about your brand; you can expect them to complain, and they're likely to churn.

 Detractors – a score of 0-6 in Your NPS

-Detractors are your repair focus group—where you need to improve your relationship before they choose to leave.
+Detractors are your repair focus group, and you need to improve your relationship with them before they choose to leave.
 Ask them follow-up questions and try to enhance the experience according to what they say.

 You can still turn them into promoters!